EDPA — Evidence-Driven Proportional Allocation

 8. Learning loop

 - CW: After 2–3 iterations, evaluate the heuristic.
-PM underestimated?
-Arch overestimated?
+Recalibrate signal weights with the

 - AI: You report time for delivery, not minutes of coding.
 AI → velocity, not report.